How Citizens Helped Neil's Appointment to the Board of a Nonprofit

 I was looking for a way to make a bigger impact in my community in Providence, RI.
 I’m involved locally through the numerous volunteer opportunities Citizens offers its colleagues.
 I also volunteer with The College Crusade of Rhode Island, where I participate in networking events and speak to “crusaders” about my career, while connecting them to potential opportunities.
 But, I was looking for that next step.

 I was considering submitting my name for appointment to City Year Providence — an organization that serves at-risk students in the greater Providence area — when Citizens offered a development session on Nonprofit Board Service.
 It was perfect timing.

 The presentation really helped me prepare for the evaluation process for my appointment.
 I learned a lot about board responsibilities, but my three biggest takeaways were:

 - Be sure there is a clear understanding of the expectations between the board and staff.
 As stated in the training: “The relationship is at its strongest when the expectations are mutual and responsibilities are clear.”

 - There are a variety of skillsets that make up a nonprofit board.
 Your own talents can apply within a board in ways you may not initially have thought they could.

 - Even though it may seem outside the scope of your job, being on a nonprofit board helps you build skills for the future, in addition to giving back to the community.

 Shortly after the development training, I was unanimously appointed to the board of City Year Providence.
 There is no doubt that the workshop had a direct impact in my success!

-Citizens Bank is a growing company that truly supports its colleagues’ whole self — personally and professionally.
+Citizens is a growing company that truly supports its colleagues’ whole self — personally and professionally.
 I always encourage professionals who I meet to check out some of our open roles and apply!
 Who knows, you could become the next board member of a nonprofit.